smfloery/moniQue-helper/README.md

 Additional scripts extending the functionality of the moniQue QGIS plugin.
 Why this separate repository?
 While developing a QGIS plugin has several benefits, it comes with one certain limitation: One is limited / constrained to the provided QGIS Python version.
-Especially if one required libraries which have additional dependencies (C++ etc.) it gets quite tricky.
-Therefore we decieded to move some functionalities from the core plugin to this auxiliary repository.
+Especially for some libraries with additional dependencies (C++ etc.) it gets quite tricky.
+Therefore we decided to move some functionalities from the core plugin to this auxiliary repository.

 ## Installation
 On Windows, installing via Conda is strongly recommended: